 Click on the “Settings” icon in the Start Menu.

 In the Settings window, choose “Updates & Security.”

 Choose “Windows Update” from the list that appears on the right.
-On the left, click the button that says “Check for updates.”
+On the left, click “Check for updates.”
 You can find it under “Update status.”